Coat of arms of Jakarta: Indonesian National Revolution

-First coat of arms (1951-1963)
+First coat of arms (1951–1963)

 After the sovereignty recognition of Indonesia, Jakarta became the capital of Indonesia again.
 Suwiryo was re-installed as the mayor of Jakarta, and on 10 September 1950, Suwiryo announced a contest for the coat of arms of Jakarta.
 A commission was formed for the contest, consisted of Professor Poerbatjaraka, Emiria Sunassa, Agus Djaya, G. A. Soekirno and J. E. Lefeber.
 A total of 111 works were submitted by various artists from all over Indonesia.

 The commission decided to use the work of the artist Djajamarta, with several changes, as the coat of arms of Jakarta.
 On 30 August 1951, with the Decree of the Minister of Internal Affairs No. 45/1/6, the coat of arms was officially adopted.

-Second coat of arms (1963-now)
+Second coat of arms (1963–now)

 After the construction of the obelisk of the National Monument was finished in 1963, Sukarno instructed the Governor of Jakarta, Soemarno Sosroatmodjo, to include the monument in the coat of arms of Jakarta.
-A new coat of arms was commissioned, and the coat of arms was officially adopted on 26 June 1963.
+A new emblem was commissioned, and the emblem was officially adopted on 26 June 1963.
+Indonesia's National Monument, being the landmark of Jakarta, is depicted on this emblem.
+The National Monument is also a symbol of splendour, fighting power, and creativity.
+The gate symbolises the city, and Jakarta's speciality as an entry and exit point for national activities and international relations.
+Then cotton and rice symbolise the prosperity or efforts of Jakarta which is determined to meet the clothing and food needs of its citizens.
+The golden rope symbolises unification and unity.
+The wave depicts Jakarta's location on the coast and also Jakarta as a port city.
+The pentagon shield symbolises Pancasila.
+As well as the regional motto Jaya raya which is the slogan of Jakarta's struggle.

+The symbolism of the colours is as follows: